xaviersharwin10/somnia-git-agent/git-agent-cli/README.md

 ## Somnia Blockchain Integration

-This CLI works with GitAgent platform that deploys AI agents as smart contracts on **Somnia testnet**:
+This CLI works with SomniaPush platform that deploys AI agents as smart contracts on **Somnia testnet**:
 - Each agent branch = separate smart contract on Somnia
 - Agents can execute trades on Somnia DEXs
 - On-chain agent registry via AgentFactory contract